EdwinOliveira/foundation/README.md

 ## Backend Tests

 * Both the providers and the schema are covered by tests.
+* Navigate to the backend folder and run following command.

 > command: pnpm run test

 ## Frontend Tests

 * All the components are covered by tests.
+* Navigate to the frontend folder and run following command.

 > command: pnpm run test